Paying off your ‘closing balance’

 Making a ‘part payment’

-While it’s more than the minimum payment amount (which we’ll touch on shortly), making a part payment doesn’t pay off the full closing balance.
+While it’s more than the minimum payment amount (which we’ll touch on shortly), making a part payment doesn’t pay off the full closing balance, or if you have a balance transfer, the interest free days payment.
 This means you won’t avoid paying interest completely by making a part payment.

 There are pros and cons to making a part payment.